docker/docs/docker-for-windows/troubleshoot.md

 ### Windows containers and Windows Server

 Docker Desktop is not supported on Windows Server.
-Instead, you can use Docker Enterprise Basic at no additional cost.
+If you have questions about how to run Windows containers on Windows 10, see

-If you have questions about how to run Windows containers on Windows 10, see [Switch between Windows and Linux containers](index.md#switch-between-windows-and-linux-containers).
+[Switch between Windows and Linux containers](index.md#switch-between-windows-and-linux-containers).

-A full tutorial is available in [docker/labs](https://github.com/docker/labs) at [Getting Started with Windows Containers](https://github.com/docker/labs/blob/master/windows/windows-containers/README.md).
+A full tutorial is available in [docker/labs](https://github.com/docker/labs) on [Getting Started with Windows Containers](https://github.com/docker/labs/blob/master/windows/windows-containers/README.md).

 You can install a native Windows binary which allows you to develop and run